Updated: 9 October 2019

 Grab a bucket, or bring your own, and scour the 50-acre orchard for your pick of the best bites.
 Mark and Steve Chapman have been operating their own U-Pick berries business since 1970, when their father Gordon introduced the concept to Australia.

-U-Pick entry is $11 for adults and $5 for primary school-aged children, with cherries $11/kg to buy.
+$12 for adults and $6 for primary school-aged children, FREE entry for pre-schoolers with cherries $12/kg to buy.

 Sour cherries will be available from late December.